matteosandrin/iconizer/README.md

-# Iconizer - Effortless tool to resize iOS icons
+# Iconizer - Effortlessly resize iOS icons

-This simple script removes all the hassle of creating icons by hand for iOS apps.
+This simple app removes all the hassle of creating icons by hand for iOS apps.

+- Requires ImageMagick
 - Works best with 1536 by 1536 images.
 - Creates an `AppIcon.appiconset` folder with the `Contents.json` file inside it.

 ### Usage

 ```
-pyhton iconizer.py "icon.png"
+python iconizer.py "icon.png"
 ```